-The ACIS Best Thesis prize is awarded annually to the candidate who is judged to have completed the most outstanding PhD thesis in a branch of Colloid and Interface Science undertaken at an Australian or New Zealand University, and whose degree has been approved, but not necessarily conferred, in the previous 13 months.
-The award will take the form of a $500 cash prize, an ACIS staff membership for 12 months, and a certificate.
+The ACIS Best Thesis prize is awarded annually to the candidate who is judged to have completed the most outstanding PhD thesis in a branch of Colloid and Interface Science undertaken at an Australian or New Zealand University.
+The degree must have been approved, but not necessarily conferred, in the previous 12 months.
+The award comprises, a $500 cash prize, an ACIS staff membership for 12 months, and a certificate.

 The nomination submission should include: